saranya-code/README_Generator/README.md

 ![node](https://img.shields.io/badge/npm-100%25-orange)
 ## Description

-Creating a README file using commandline Creating a README file using commandline Creating a README file using commandline Creating a README file using commandline.
+Creating a README Generator using commandline Creating a README Generator using commandline Creating a README Generator using commandline Creating a README Generator using commandline.

 ## Table of content